Franz Baermann Steiner: Biography

 His thought is characterised by an intense commitment to the right of self-determination of non-Western peoples.
 His analytical technique constantly exposed the descriptive biases of the anthropological tradition which, down to his day, had endeavoured to describe these peoples.
 He included his own ethnic group, the Jews, in this category.
 His influence was informal and vast within the tradition of post-war British anthropology, but is rarely attested in the literature because he published little.
 His one projected and massive book on the sociology of slavery, entitled Servile Institutions, remained uncompleted at his death.
 The huge original manuscript, with his research materials, was lost in the spring of 1942, when a heavy suitcase he left outside a toilet, while switching trains at Reading, vanished, or, according to one other variation of what became a local tale, someone stole it from a guarded baggage carriage.
-Steiner had to recompose it from scratch in the succeeding decade.
+Steiner had to recompose it from scratch in the succeeding decade for his doctorate.
+The manuscript, A Comparative Study of the Forms of Slavery, has since been published in digital form by the Bodleian Library, and remains, according to Jeremy Adler, "one of the most insightful studies in the field".
 His fanatical dedication to meticulous comprehensiveness meant that much of his work remained in manuscript.
 As Evans-Pritchard wrote in his introduction to Steiner's posthumous masterpiece Taboo, published in 1956, Steiner was reluctant to "publish anything that was not based upon a critical analysis of every source, in whatever language."
 Others spoke more negatively of his "ultimately misconceived aspirations to encyclopaedic monumentality".